 - Use extra-firm tofu for the best texture inside each nugget.

-- Make these gluten-free by using gluten-free panko breadcrumbs and gluten free cup for cup flour.
+- Gluten-free: Use gluten-free panko breadcrumbs and gluten free cup-for-cup flour.

 - Serve with your kid’s favorite dip.